Learning to Steer Markovian Agents under Model Uncertainty: Introduction

 \section{Introduction}

 Many real-world applications can be formulated as Markov Games \citep{littman1994markov} where the agents repeatedly interact and update their policies based on the received feedback.
 In this context, different learning dynamics and their convergence properties have been studied extensively (see, for example, \citet{Fudenberg1998Theory}).
 Because of the mismatch between the individual short-run and collective long-run incentives, or the lack of coordination in decentralized systems, agents following standard learning dynamics may not converge to outcomes that are desirable from a system designer perspective, such as the Nash Equilibria (NE) with the largest social welfare.
 An interesting class of games that exemplify these issues are so-called ``Stag Hunt'' games (see Fig.~\ref{fig:StagHunt}-(a)), which are used to study a broad array of real-world applications including collective action, public good provision, social dilemma, team work and innovation adoption \citep{skyrms2004stag}\footnote{We defer a concrete and practical scenario which can be modeled by the Stag Hunt game to Appx.~\ref{appx:staghunt_example}}.
 Stag Hunt games have two pure-strategy NE, one of which is `payoff-dominant', that is, both players obtain higher payoffs in that equilibrium than in the other.
 Typical algorithms may fail to reach the payoff-dominant equilibrium $(\texttt{H}, \texttt{H})$ (LHS Fig.~\ref{fig:StagHunt}-(b)).
-Indeed, the other equilibrium $(\texttt{G}, \texttt{G})$ is typically selected when it is risk-dominant \citep{young1993evolution, newton2021conventions}\footnote{Risk dominance and payoff dominance, as introduced by \citet{harsanyi1988general}, are equilibrium selection criteria based on, respectively, Pareto optimality and size of the equilibrium's basin of attraction.}.
+Indeed, the other equilibrium $(\texttt{G}, \texttt{G})$ is typically selected when it is risk-dominant \citep{harsanyi1988general, newton2021conventions}.